maxim-saplin/ambilytics/README.md

 Historically Firebase Analytics was used for app analytics and Google Analytics for web.
 Now they are closely integrated products and used together.
 In order to proceed you'll need a Google Account.
 Using this account you will set-up a project in Firebase Console which will be linked to a property in Google Analytics.
 All reports will be available in Google Analytics Console.

-Bellow you can find detailed instruction for 2 scenarious:
+Bellow you can find detailed instruction for 2 scenarios:
 1. Adding analytics from scratch
 2. Adding it to existing Flutter app

-## a) Start with Firebase/Google setup
+## a) Setup from scratch

 The below instructions are based on this manual: https://firebase.google.com/docs/flutter/setup?platform=ios